U.K. Professional Clients

 Establish a Delaware LP online: limited partnerships across the USA are based on the distinction between limited partners, who have a funding role and bear only limited liability should the partnership default on its debts, and general partners, who have a far more operational role, increased responsibilities and full liabilities in case of default.
 Coddan is an industry leader in the provision of these arrangements and, by choosing to register an LP in Delaware, Scotland, UK and overseas customers can avail of a unique legal status that allows the partnership to act as a separate legal personality.

 Create a limited partnership in Delaware with us: this gives the partnership the options of holding property, taking other entities to court or being taken to court, taking out loans and so forth.
 Coddan has expertise in advising clients on how best to structure or restructure the organisation, especially for tax purposes.
 We can also offer advice on cross-border tax issues, the minimising of income tax and capital gains tax, as well as profit extraction alternatives.
 Combined with the flexibility of being a separate legal entity, an American legal partnership has the additional advantage of allowing partners to nevertheless be taxed as individuals.
-Again, Coddan, as your American limited partnership formation agent, can offer advice on how best to manage this crossover.
+Again, Coddan, as your American limited partnership formation expert, can offer advice on how best to manage this crossover.

-Form a limited partnership in Delaware with the registered agent: the registration of a limited partnership used to be a laborious process, but Coddan has developed a paperless registration process that can incorporate a partnership in Delaware in less than 24 hours, we can help our UK and overseas customers to operate, conduct business and manage their tax affairs in the most tax efficient ways possible.
+Form a limited partnership in Delaware with the registered expert: the registration of a limited partnership used to be a laborious process, but Coddan has developed a paperless registration process that can incorporate a partnership in Delaware in less than 24 hours, we can help our UK and overseas customers to operate, conduct business and manage their tax affairs in the most tax efficient ways possible.

 Setting-up a limited partnership in America: setting up a limited partnership in USA can be hugely beneficial for your business.
 This because, unlike in other countries, including the England and Wales, they can be separate legal entities, allowing them to enter contracts, purchase property and begin court proceedings.
 Tax transparency is also an advantage.
 With an American limited partnership, only respective partners are assessed for taxation, with the partnership itself paying nothing.